 - Reduces clearances from the surface behind the stove.

-- Ideal for mounting your Cub stove in a tent or a space without walls to mount the stove to.
+- Ideal for mounting your Cub stove in a tent or a space without walls.

 - The tool kit CB-3010 will be mounted to the sides of the floor mount when ordered together.

 - The top of the stove will sit 20" off the ground.

 - Height of the floor mount 11 7/8" (30.1cm)

 - Base plate 12"(30.1cm) wide and 11 3/4"(29.8cm) deep

 - Wood storage area 5 1/2"(13.9cm) wide and 6 5/16"(16cm) deep

 - A side shield may be required if a surface is within 20" laterally of the stove.